 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 With virtual shopping on the rise, shopping for hearing aids appears to be no exception.
 MDHearing (formerly MDHearingAid) is just one brand that offers hearing tests online, along with hearing aids that may help meet your needs.

-Learn more about this hearing aid company, plus the types of products they offer and the potential drawbacks.
+Read on to learn more about this hearing aid company, the types of products they offer, and the potential drawbacks.